Testing

 Extreme (L) – Data at the limits of what the program should handle.

-Exceptional (E) – Data which the program has not
+Exceptional (E) – Data which the program should not handle

 The aim of testing is to prevent software failure.
 Using normal, exceptional and extreme test data as part of a test plan will reduce the prevalence of syntax, logic and execution to errors in code.